Best bang for the buck

 That is not lost on Surfshark as their marketing slogan is “Eating other VPN deals alive”.

 That level of secrecy makes us raise some eyebrows, though.
-Transparent background of the whole company including its executives and team would be more than welcome because transparency leaves less room for suspicion.
+The transparent background of the whole company including its executives and team would be more than welcome because transparency leaves less room for suspicion.

 We tested Surfshark with 5 different detecting services: browserleaks, ipx.ac, ipleak.net, doileak, perfect-privacy, and Virustotal.